Sign up & start saving!

 Answers to common questions about financing a new vehicle.

 How easy it is to qualify for a car loan depends on several factors.
 These include your creditworthiness, income and how much you can afford to pay for a down payment.
-If you have strong credit and enough disposable income to afford a down payment plus monthly repayments, getting approved isn’t difficult.
+If you have strong credit and enough disposable income to cover a down payment plus monthly repayments, getting approved isn’t difficult.

-This is the value of your loan divided by the cash value of your car expressed as a percentage.
+This is the value of your loan divided by the cash value of your car, expressed as a percentage.
 For example, if you got an $8,000 car loan for a $10,000 car, the LTV would be 80%.

 The LTV tells you how much of the price tag your lender will cover and how much of a down payment you’re required to make.
 On a car loan with an 80% LTV, you’d have to make a 20% down payment.